-For the years ended December 31, 2022, 2021 and 2020, the Company used an expected long-term rate of return assumption of 6.75%, 6.75%, and 7.00%, respectively, for its U.S. defined benefit pension plan.
-The Company intends to use an expected long-term rate of return assumption of 6.75% for 2023 for such plan.
+For the years ended December 31, 2023, 2022 and 2021, the Company used an expected long-term rate of return assumption of 6.75% for its U.S. defined benefit pension plan.
+The Company intends to use an expected long-term rate of return assumption of 6.75% for 2024 for such plan.
 This expected rate of return reflects the asset allocation of the plan, and is based primarily on broad, publicly-traded equity and fixed-income indices and forward-looking estimates of active portfolio and investment management.
-Long-term rate of return on asset assumptions for the non-U.S. plans were determined on a plan-by-plan basis based on the composition of assets and ranged from 0.8% to 5.3% in 2022 and 0.3% to 5.0% in 2021, with a weighted average rate of return assumption of 3.2% in 2022 and 3.3% in 2021.
+Long-term rate of return on asset assumptions for the non-U.S. plans were determined on a plan-by-plan basis based on the composition of assets and ranged from 0.8% to 6.8% in 2023 and 0.8% to 5.3% in 2022, with a weighted average rate of return assumption of 4.6% in 2023 and 3.3% in 2022.